 John P. Koval

 Moving from the city to the suburbs has traditionally been more of an unspoken indicator about upward mobility than geographic mobility.
 The history of immigration to the U.S. is a history of urban immigration with American cities serving as ports of entry.
 Chicago was, and remains, the quintessential example of an American city populated, built, and run by immigrants.
 In fact, the city of Chicago has been a classic example of urban immigration and absorption.
 However, after years of White middle- and upper-middle-class dominance of suburban Chicago, Latinos are now at the forefront of the racial and ethnic integration of Chicago’s suburbs.
 This analysis provides an overview of Chicago’s racial/ethnic composition, its socio-economic landscape, and economic divides.
 In particular, the majority of Latinos in metropolitan Chicago—as well as the five other largest immigrant groups—live in the suburbs.
 Specifically, the city of Chicago is no longer the immigrant capital of the Midwest; rather, today, it should be conceptualized as suburban Chicago.

 Sissi Foster & Susan Krouse

-This paper summarizes a study that examined the availability and quality of local data on the health of American Indians and Latinos in the City of Lansing, Mich., and compared these populations to Whites and Blacks.
-Comprehensive databases on health (specifically morbidity and morality), environment, demographics, and spatial distribution were gathered and analyzed for these populations.
-Our study found that current local data is inadequate for proper population assessment, specifically in the areas of data quality, data scale, and data storage.
+This paper summarizes a study that examined the availability and quality of local data on the health of American Indians and Latinos in the City of Lansing, MI, and compared these populations to Whites and Blacks.
+Comprehensive databases on health (specifically morbidity and mortality), environment, demographics, and spatial distribution were gathered and analyzed for these populations.
+Our study found that current local data are inadequate for proper population assessment, specifically in the areas of data quality, data scale, and data storage.
 Using the existing data with its limitations, we completed descriptions for these two populations and made suggestions for continued research.

 Ann V. Millard, Mary Ann J. Ladia, & MarÌaelena Jefferds